enviodev/docs/docs/tutorial-indexing-fuel.md

 # Indexing Sway Farm on the Fuel network

-Until recently, HyperIndex was only available on EVM networks, and now we have extended support to the [Fuel](https://fuel.network/) Network.
+Until recently, HyperIndex was only available on EVM-compatible blockchains, and now we have extended support to the [Fuel](https://fuel.network/) Network.

 Indexers are vital to the success of any dApp.
 In this tutorial, we will create an Envio indexer for the Fuel dApp [Sway Farm](https://swayfarm.xyz/) step by step.